AMUNDI ETF MSCI EUROPE EX UK DR: Net Asset Value(s)

 DJ AMUNDI ETF MSCI EUROPE EX UK DR: Net Asset Value(s)

-AMUNDI ETF MSCI EUROPE EX UK DR (AEXK) 12-Apr-2022 / 09:26 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+AMUNDI ETF MSCI EUROPE EX UK DR (AEXK) 13-Apr-2022 / 09:27 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 ----------------------------------------------------------------------